 They will come out and make sure everything is working smoothly so you can sleep well at night knowing your heater will get you through the winter – because although the AC is also important in that regard – a cold home is not a safe place for kids this winter.

-On that note – another thing I tell every mom they should test and make sure they have on every floor of their home especially during these months is a carbon monoxide detector.
+One last important thing!
+I tell every mom they should test and make sure they have a carbon monoxide detector on every floor of their home especially during these months.

 I know for me I sleep SO much better at night knowing we have them working and running – accidents happen, and machines malfunction, and a simple inexpensive detector like this one can keep your family safe!

 Cold Weather Tips for the Car

 Another place to prep your lives in the fall is your car!
 As a mom there is a LOT that goes along with cold weather and the car.
 For me that means grabbing a plastic basket and loading it up with the things below – because honestly when it is cold you want to be safe, but you also don’t want to be inconvenienced!

 Cold Weather Car Kit:

 - Plastic basket like this one to store it all

 - 1 hat for each member of the family